mehdiowlia/compiler/README.md

 # compiler
-🚫the compiler is not complited !!!
+🚫the compiler is not completed !!!

 it is a very simple compiler with c++.